ornao/pp2main/README.md

 ### Performance

 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
+Every page scored in the high 90s for mobile and desktop.

 ## Testing